eglevon/getPacked/README.md

 # Get Packed

 A simple React application to help you plan and organize your packing list for trips.
-Users can add items, mark them as packed/unpacked, delete them, and even sort or clear your list as needed.
+Users can add items, mark them as packed/unpacked, delete them, and even sort them or clear your list as needed.

 ## Features